What is locked into leasehold?

 - Alternatively, a leaseholder may wish to extend the lease, as opposed to purchasing the freehold.
 This option may be more attractive for leaseholders who wish to use the extension process as a device for renegotiating other terms within the lease, such as those relating to permission fees and service or maintenance charges.
 For example, an extension of the term of the lease would be an option for leaseholders of an apartment who are unable to meet the 50% requirement discussed above.

-Again, any compensation received could be used to meet payment of the premium discussed above.
+Again, any compensation received could be used to meet the payment of the premium discussed above.

 FS Legal Solicitors